gator36/sd-control-disable/README.md

             ./sd.sh -d

        Arguments: -e, enable or -d disable
-       Adding no argument will return an error message and change nothing.
+       Adding any argument other than -e or -d will return an error message and change nothing.

        (Note for novice users: you may need to set the script as executable in the terminal via "chmod +X sd.sh" before it will run properly.
 You will also need superuser